roc-streaming/roc-java/README.md

 For example, version 1.2.3 of the bindings would be compatible with 1.2.x and 1.3.x, but not with 1.1.x (minor version is lower) or 2.x.x (major version is different).

-Note that prebuilt AAR package for Android already ships the right version of libroc, so you don't need to bother with compatibility bewteen bindings and libroc if you're using AAR.
+Note that prebuilt AAR package for Android already ships the right version of libroc, so you don't need to bother with compatibility between bindings and libroc if you're using AAR.

 ## Using prebuilt AAR for Android